Gernot Rohr to drop six Super Eagles stars for AFCON qualifier

 The official tourism website for Iceland.
 Find information and activities to plan you holiday in Iceland.

-Iceland (; Icelandic: Ísland pronounced [ˈistlant]) is a Nordic island country of Europe located in the North Atlantic Ocean.
-It has a population of 332,529 and an area of 103,000 km2 (40,000 sq mi), making it the most sparsely populated country in Europe.
+Iceland (Icelandic: Ísland [ˈistlant]) is a Nordic island country in the North Atlantic, with a population of 348,580 and an area of 103,000 km2 (40,000 sq mi), making it the most sparsely populated country in Europe.
 The capital and largest city is Reykjavík.
 Reykjavík and the surrounding areas in the southwest of the country are home to over two-thirds of the population.Iceland is volcanically and geologically active.
-The interior consists of a plateau characterised by sand and lava fields, mountains and glaciers, while many glacial rivers flow to the sea through the lowlands.
+The interior consists of a plateau characterised by sand and lava fields, mountains, and glaciers, and many glacial rivers flow to the sea through the lowlands.
 Iceland is warmed by the Gulf Stream and has a temperate climate, despite a high latitude just outside the Arctic Circle.
 Its high latitude and marine influence keep summers chilly, with most of the archipelago having a tundra climate.According to the ancient manuscript Landnámabók, the settlement of Iceland began in 874 AD when the Norwegian chieftain Ingólfr Arnarson became the first permanent settler on the island.
-In the following centuries, Norwegians, and to a lesser extent other Scandinavians, emigrated to Iceland, bringing with them thralls of Gaelic origin.
+In the following centuries, Norwegians, and to a lesser extent other Scandinavians, emigrated to Iceland, bringing with them thralls (i.e., slaves or serfs) of Gaelic origin.
 The island was governed as an independent commonwealth under the Althing, one of the world's oldest functioning legislative assemblies.
 Following a period of civil strife, Iceland acceded to Norwegian rule in the 13th century.
-The establishment of the Kalmar Union in 1397 united the kingdoms of Norway, Denmark and Sweden.
-Iceland thus followed Norway's integration to that Union and came under Danish rule after Sweden's secession from that union in 1523.
+The establishment of the Kalmar Union in 1397 united the kingdoms of Norway, Denmark, and Sweden.
+Iceland thus followed Norway's integration to that union and came under Danish rule, after Sweden's secession from that union in 1523.
 Although the Danish kingdom introduced Lutheranism forcefully in 1550, Iceland remained a distant semi-colonial territory in which Danish institutions and infrastructures were conspicuous by their absence.
-In the wake of the French revolution and the Napoleonic wars, Iceland's struggle for independence took form and culminated in independence in 1918 and the founding of a republic in 1944.
-Until the 20th century, Iceland relied largely on subsistence fishing and agriculture, and was among the poorest in Europe.
+In the wake of the French Revolution and the Napoleonic Wars, Iceland's struggle for independence took form and culminated in independence in 1918 and the founding of a republic in 1944.
+Until the 20th century, Iceland relied largely on subsistence fishing and agriculture, and was among the poorest countries in Europe.
 Industrialisation of the fisheries and Marshall Plan aid following World War II brought prosperity, and Iceland became one of the wealthiest and most developed nations in the world.
-In 1994, it became a part of the European Economic Area, which further diversified the economy into sectors such as finance, biotechnology, and manufacturing.Iceland has a market economy with relatively low taxes compared to other OECD countries.
+In 1994, it became a part of the European Economic Area, which further diversified the economy into sectors such as finance, biotechnology, and manufacturing.Iceland has a market economy with relatively low taxes, compared to other OECD countries.
 It maintains a Nordic social welfare system that provides universal health care and tertiary education for its citizens.
-Iceland ranks high in economic, political and social stability and equality.
-In 2016, it was ranked as the 9th most developed country in the world by the United Nations' Human Development Index, and ranks first on the Global Peace Index.
+Iceland ranks high in economic, political, and social stability and equality.
+In 2016, it was ranked as the ninth most developed country in the world by the United Nations' Human Development Index, and it ranks first on the Global Peace Index.
 Iceland runs almost completely on renewable energy.
 Affected by the ongoing worldwide financial crisis, the nation's entire banking system systemically failed in October 2008, leading to a severe depression, substantial political unrest, the Icesave dispute, and the institution of capital controls.
 Some bankers were jailed.
 Since then, the economy has made a significant recovery, in large part due to a surge in tourism.Icelandic culture is founded upon the nation's Scandinavian heritage.
-Most Icelanders are descendants of Germanic and Gaelic settlers.
-Icelandic, a North Germanic language, is descended from Old Norse and is closely related to Faroese and West Norwegian dialects.
-The country's cultural heritage includes traditional Icelandic cuisine, Icelandic literature and medieval sagas.
-Iceland has the smallest population of any NATO member and is the only one with no standing army, with the lightly armed coast guard in charge of defence.
+Most Icelanders are descendants of Norse and Gaelic settlers.
+Icelandic, a North Germanic language, is descended from Old West Norse and is closely related to Faroese and West Norwegian dialects.
+The country's cultural heritage includes traditional Icelandic cuisine, Icelandic literature, and medieval sagas.
+Iceland has the smallest population of any NATO member and is the only one with no standing army, with a lightly armed coast guard in charge of defence.